crystal-lang/crystal-book/docs/database/transactions.md

 end
 ```

 There is a way to rollback the changes in the `inner-transaction` but keep the ones in the `outer-transaction`.
 Use `rollback` in the `inner_tx` object.
-This will rollback **only** then inner-transaction.
+This will rollback **only** the inner-transaction.
 Here is the example:

 ```crystal
 db = get_bank_db